texfaq/texfaq.github.io/FAQ-archives.md

-(originally there were three main hosts, in Germany, UK and USA), but users should ordinarily collect material via the [CTAN mirror redirector](http://mirror.ctan.org/) (which connects you to a mirror that is in some sense ''near'' to you).
+(originally there were three main hosts, in Germany, UK and USA), but users should ordinarily collect material via the [CTAN mirror redirector](http://mirror.ctan.org/) (which connects you to a mirror that is in some sense "near" to you).

 To access a particular thing through the `mirror.ctan.org`